zephray/VerilogBoy/INSTALL.md

 * verilator
 * rgbds
 * openocd (If you would like to flash MCU image over JTAG)
+* Xilinx ISE 14.7 (to build ml505 target or vbh target)

 # Build the test or simulator to be run on a PC